-- the arrangements do not meet the criteria to be contracts with customers because either the arrangement is unenforceable or lacks sufficiently specific promises to transfer goods or services to the customer; and - the Association's recognition of the cash contribution does not give to any related liabilities.
-During the year, the Association did not receive cash consideration from government grants.
+- the arrangements do not meet the criteria to be contracts with customers because either the arrangement is unenforceable or lacks sufficiently specific promises to transfer goods or services to the customer; and

+- the Association's recognition of the cash contribution does not give rise to any related liabilities.

+During the year, the Association did not receive cash consideration from government grants, or donations and voluntary contributions from members (including whip arounds).